utshomax/postman-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/discussing-your-work.md

 ### Adding an inline comment to a request

 Switch to comment mode to add a comment to a specific part of a request.
 You can add comments to query parameters, path parameters, headers, and request bodies (form-data, x-www-form-urlencoded, and raw).
-You can also add comments to part of a pre-request script or a test script.
+You can also add comments to a pre-request script or a test script.

 To add an inline comment to a request, do the following: